 The ACHSM has appointed Fellowship Coordinators in each Branch of the College.
 Fellowship Coordinators are Fellows of the College who volunteer to provide assistance to successful candidates.
 Coordinators will normally contact the accepted candidates and discuss with them their needs and the available assistance to Candidates within the Branch.
 Candidates are also encouraged to make initial contact with the Fellowship Coordinators.
 The list of fellowship coordinators is available on the College's website.

-Candidates must participate in a locally coordinated Study Group conducted by the Fellowship Coordinators unless there is sound reason for not going so.
+Candidates must participate in a locally coordinated Study Group conducted by the Fellowship Coordinators unless there is sound reason for not doing so.
 Many past candidates cite the Study Group process as one of the most beneficial components of the preparation for Fellowship.
-However, the College recognises that for some candidates participation in a study group is not a practical activity for them (for example, due to distance).
-In these cases candidates are free to prepare for the examination using their own resources.

 Where the number of candidates in a Branch is insufficient to enable a study group to be formed Fellowship Coordinators will discuss with candidates the best options to assist them to prepare for the examination.
 This many be through individual support or by cooperation with a study group in another Branch.

 The College does not allocated any funds to assist the Study Groups and each Group is expected to agree its own processes in association with the Fellowship Coordinators.
-Generally candidates agree that the Study Group will meet on a regular basis either face to face to by teleconference; or a combination or the two.
+Generally candidates agree that the Study Group will meet on a regular basis either face to face to by online through the Griffith Collaborate Rooms or a combination or the two.

 Study Groups are a cooperative process where the role of the Fellowship Coordinator is to facilitate, mentor and encourage.
 Fellowship Coordinators are volunteers and it is up to the candidates to accept some responsibility for the continuing coordination and success of the Group.